iskolbin/levent/README.md

 event
 =====

 Lua event emitter/listener implementation.
-Implementation is using queue, so it's always ok to emit messages during processing of previous message.
-While you can use this library as singleton, another possibility is define separate pool (see below).
+Implementation uses queueing, so it's always ok to emit messages during processing of previous message.

 In the library there is defined type `EventPool` which handles emitting and binding of listeners.